roots/bedrock/README.md

 Just like plugins, WPackagist maintains a Composer mirror of the WP theme directory.
 To require a theme, just use the `wpackagist-theme` namespace.

-#### Don't want it?

-Composer integration is the biggest part of Bedrock, so if you were going to remove it there isn't much point in using Bedrock.

 ### Capistrano

 [Capistrano](http://www.capistranorb.com/) is a remote server automation and deployment tool.
 It will let you deploy or rollback your application in one command: